spkvfx/creative_coding-work/120-work/hw-2/README.md

 It would be nice to use the same IDE for my senior project, my personal projects and this class, and I am sure I could do it all in PyCharm, but this works fine also.

-I already had a github account, so I just added this repository.
+I already had a github account, so I just added this repository, but I was not totally familiar yet with how to use it.
+I've never needed to get into md, so this is pretty useful, and seems a lot more straightforward than HTML.

+1. Here is a list using md
+    * md stands for *markdown*
+2. It is very easy to make lists, and stuff
+3. There is really no need for this list, though

 Aside from figuring out which editor to use, I think things went OK.
 I'm going to need to ask how to organize p5.js later on.